Formaleuros, Formalbitcoins, and Virtual Monies: Agent role dependent views of money

-\item Carrying the above example somewhat further we notice that he (our person P in role SAR) understands perfectly well that asking questions about each step in this complex transaction makes an unprofessional impression given the strong social foothold of the naive language of buying and selling and using money as a means of exchange which the other participants in this game make use of on a daily basis.
-Nevertheless P silently concludes that the deal is primarily if not exclusively document based, the more so the higher the mortgage involved, and a that non-trivial and to some extent also debatable calculation exclusively involving a money of account (and itself again contained in an explanatory document producing a story about it) decomposes the transaction and the exchanges that make part of it retrospectively into a price paid (thereafter said to be the amount having been used in exchange) and additional costs (not included in the price that has been paid).
+\item Carrying the above example somewhat further we notice that our person P in role SAR understands perfectly well that asking questions about each step in this complex transaction makes an unprofessional impression given the strong social foothold of the naive language of buying and selling and using money as a means of exchange which the other participants in this game make use of on a daily basis.
+Nevertheless P silently concludes that the deal is primarily if not exclusively document based, the more so the higher the mortgage involved, and a that non-trivial and to some extent also debatable calculation exclusively involving a money of account decomposes the transaction and the exchanges that make part of it retrospectively into a price paid (thereafter said to be the amount having been used in exchange) and additional costs (not included in the price that has been paid).

+In other words: through systematic use of the money of account function of money a sum is calculated which inn hindsight is said to have been paid.
+Money as a means of exchange has been mediated by money as a means of account.

 \item Technically P needs to be able to perform, read and audit calculations and tabular clusters of calculations, involving expressions having FE as their dimension.
 Of course many other dimensions (time, weight, volume) occur just as well, but the key identities to be checked have FE as their dimension.
 The scalar of expressions of dimension FE can be considered a Walras numeraire.
 The equilibrium sought is of a different kind: coincidence in validation and appraisal for incoming and outgoing texts.